John A. Gowan

 In the case of the electromagnetic force, the local compensatory component of the field vector (the photon or electromagnetic quantum) is the magnetic field; in the case of gravitation, the analogous component is time (in which conception the field vector of gravitation is taken to be spacetime); in the case of the strong force, it is the color-anticolor composition of the gluon field and the curious short-range character of the strong force (which gets stronger with distance), producing both "asymptotic freedom" and the permanent confinement of quark partial charges, protecting whole quantum charge units; in the case of the weak force, it is the great mass of the IVBs (as gauged or scaled by the Higgs boson), and the particle-antiparticle composition of the alternative charge carriers in their virtual modes, creating invariant "singlet" elementary particle masses and charges (single electrons created today must be the same in all respects as single electrons created eons ago during the "Big Bang").
 To this end, the great mass of the weak force Intermediate Vector Bosons recreates the original environmental conditions of the force-unity state in which the elementary particles in question were originally formed (for example, the "W" IVB family recreates the energy-density of the electroweak force-unity state).

-the electromagnetic constant "c" ("velocity c").
-Before the
+is the electromagnetic constant "c" ("velocity c").
+Before

-creation of matter, all energy is in the form of radiation
+the creation of matter, all energy is in the form of

-(light) moving at velocity c.
-In this symmetric energy
+radiation (light) moving at velocity c.
+In this symmetric

-state, there is no time or distance (in the direction of
+energy state, there is no time or distance (in the

-simultaneously, and there is no charge or gravitational
+everywhere, simultaneously, and there is no charge or

-field - the metric grid is flat.
-Matter and antimatter are
+gravitational field - the metric grid is flat.
+Matter and

 Mass-matter has no (net) intrinsic spatial motion, has an explicit time dimension, and produces a gravitational field, carrying various charges which conserve light's various broken symmetries, of which the gravitational "location " charge is the most general (representing the broken non-local distributional symmetry of light's energy), and electric charge is the most violently and immediately active.
 Electric charge represents the symmetry debt of absent antimatter, or conversely, the isolation of matter - a gigantic symmetry debt or violation, however it is phrased (half of the entire material universe is missing).